open-neuroscience-foundation/neuroscience-landscape/README.md

 > How much do we know about the brain?
 > What are the key labs?
-> What are key companies?
+> Which companies work on this?
 > What software is being used?

 Here you may find good entrypoints to answer these questions.